- Docs

 File Action-Based Triggers

-File action-based triggers start automations when specific file events happen inside Files.com folders.
-These include file uploads, renames, modifications, or deletions.
-They are useful for real-time workflows such as immediately moving an uploaded file into a processing folder, renaming files on arrival, or copying new files to a secondary location.
+File action based triggers start automations when specific file events occur inside Files.com folders.
+These events include file uploads, renames, modifications, and deletions.
+File action based triggers support real time workflows like moving newly uploaded files into processing folders, renaming files on arrival, and copying new files to secondary locations.

 This type of trigger is especially effective for workflows that involve file uploads via Share Links, Inboxes, or APIs.
 As soon as the file appears in a monitored folder, the automation executes without delay.
 It is important to note that file action triggers only apply to Files.com folders.
 Activity in remote-mounted directories is not monitored by these triggers unless files are first synced into Files.com.